 - And then the third one which is the most interesting one, I think, is the player.
 The fact that the video game can’t be an artwork unless somebody is playing it and that everybody has a slightly different experience.

-So we picked five different games, one from each era of video games and games that we really felt were pivotal in their era.
-They influenced all games that came after that.
+So we picked five different games, one from each era of video games and games that we really felt were pivotal for their era.
+They influenced all games that came after them.
 And those are PacMan, the Original Super Mario Brothers, Secret of Monkey Island, which is a personal favorite, Myst and Flower.

-Being an exhibition coordinator means a lot of different things.
-I was involved in almost every aspect of the exhibition, so I worked very closely with the curator (Chris Melissinos) as he was coming up with the games for the exhibition; I had to talk to all the gaming companies to make sure that they were ok with us using their games in the exhibition.
+Being an exhibition coordinator means doing a lot of different things.
+I was involved in almost every aspect of the exhibition, so I worked very closely with the curator (Chris Melissinos) as he was coming up with the games for the exhibition; I had to talk to all the game companies to make sure that they were okay with us using their games in the exhibition.

 One of my favorites is the opportunity to interview video game designers.
 We interviewed a whole range of people, from the people that designed the games, develop the games, people that do the writing, the musicians, the artists.
 I had to research all the games that were in the exhibition; I hadn’t played them all before.
 So actually during the day, as part of my work, I got to play video games.
 I mean what could be better than that?